ceph/ceph/doc/cephfs/fs-nfs-exports.rst

     $ ceph nfs cluster create <type> <clusterid> [<placement>]

-This creates a common recovery pool for all Ganesha daemons, new user based on cluster_id, and a common ganesha config rados object.
+This creates a common recovery pool for all NFS Ganesha daemons, new user based on cluster_id, and a common NFS Ganesha config rados object.
 It can also bring up NFS Ganesha daemons using the enabled ceph-mgr orchestrator module (see :doc:`/mgr/orchestrator`), e.g. cephadm.

 <type> signifies the export type, which corresponds to the NFS Ganesha file